jan3dev/aqua-test-scripts/full_regression_tests/send_flow__full_regression_test.md

     - [ ] Verify Sideshift order shows up in order history (currently in history button on USDT tx history screen), even if pending
     - [ ] Verify Send (no testnet unfortunately)
     - [ ] Error State: If not in an allowed country, verify error message (US is not an allowed country)

+PAY WITH USDt FEES (Sideswap taxi/payoin/p2ep)
+This is the option on Send Review screen to pay network fees with USDt.
+Under the hood it is a payjoin with sideswap.
+Their fee for the service is fixed at 0.10 usdt, and then network fee is added to send.
+Should only be enabled when sending USDt

+- [ ] Send all
+- [ ] Send just under total balance accounting for fees. eg, total balance is $159, try send $158.35
+- [ ] Try send just under total balance without accounting for fees.
+Eg, total balance is $159, try send $158.90
+- [ ] Try send from a wallet with only $0.10 usdt and no lbtc and no usdt (won’t be able to send for lack of fees)
+- [ ] Fees should be in the range of 0.35-0.60 (will be higher the more input utxos, which is generally correlated with higher send amount)
+- [ ] Verify pay with USDt option is enabled only when sending USDt
+- [ ] Verify fee is correct on tx success screen
+- [ ] Verify switch between lbtc fees and usdt fees doesn’t break anything
+- [ ] Verify go back and enter new amount adjusts fees, and send tx still works
+- [ ] Verify extra 0.10 fee shows up in transaction detail screen apart from network fee

 ### OTHER ASSETS (EURx, JPY, etc)
 - [ ] Regular Send on any other asset